 If you are interested in working on a specific habit and need someone to help you troubleshoot, keep you motivated, and hold you accountable, I offer coaching a variety of ways, which you can learn more about here.

 My specialty is habit change and my approach is to work on mindset alongside the habit, so that it is healthy and sustainable, and this is best done via 1:1 Coaching which you can learn about here.
 Whether it involves your health, finances, nutrition, exercise, relationships, or personal growth, habits are the key to success.
 We are the outcome of what we repeatedly do.
 Without addressing that, there can be no change.
 Learn more here!

 P.P.S.
-I will be increasing my 1:1 coaching prices after I have this new certification (it starts in about 2 weeks and takes 12 weeks).
+I will be increasing my 1:1 coaching prices after I have my new #Moderation365 certification (it starts in about 2 weeks and takes 12 weeks).
 Current clients will be grandfathered in at their current rate as long as they don’t lapse, but for those who are wanting to enroll as a new client, I would do so now if you are on the fence!

 Also, feel free to contact me via email if you have questions!

 Are you ready?
 Let’s get growing!